PRINCIPAL INVESTIGATOR: Eiling Yee, Associate Professor

 Contact: p.j.boddy@googlemail.com

-Charles Davis (Postdoctoral Fellow, University of Wisconsin, Madison) is interested in how the mind makes meaning.
-His research program emphasizes the interactivity of this meaning-making process — how the brain works together with the body, the language that we speak, and the environment around us to give rise to conceptual knowledge.
+Charles Davis (Postdoctoral Fellow, Duke University) is interested in how the mind makes meaning.
+His research program emphasizes the interactivity of this meaning-making process -- how the brain works together with the body, the language that we speak, and the environment around us to give rise to conceptual knowledge.
 Charles completed his PhD in Psychological Sciences (Language and Cognition) in 2021 at UConn.

 Contact: cpdavis90@gmail.com